BlenderCN-Org/Snap-Sets/README.md

 The default shortcut for this menu is [ALT+TWO]

-See the differnts in the Wiki: https://github.com/mkbreuer/Snap-Sets/wiki
+See the differents in the Wiki: https://github.com/mkbreuer/Snap-Sets/wiki

 ## Install the Addon: